MicrosoftDocs/VBA-Docs/api/Publisher.Shape.CatalogMergeItems.md

 ## Example

-The following example tests whether any page in the specified publication contains a catalog merge area and, if it does, it returns a list of the shapes it contains.
+The following example tests whether any page in the specified publication contains a catalog merge area, and if it does, it returns a list of the shapes it contains.

 ```vb